Ritalin4Kidz/Custom-Console/SYDERugbyLeagueReadme.md

    - Player Manager Game Mode

 - Look Into Ladder Predictor Possibly

+- Player Retirement
+	- See Player Retirement Design Text

+## ADDED IN 1.1.00
+- World Cup Tournament
+- More Management Features (Position Swapping)

+## GOALS FOR 1.1.0.0
+- AI Coaching (Non-Coached Teams Will Properly Swap Around Starting Line-Up In The Season)
+- News Stories For World Cup
+- World Cup Settings Don't Override Game Settings
+- Exhibiton Matches
+ - - No Season Attached (And Therefore No Coaching)

 - Each Game Can Be Viewed In Depth, This Will Include Being Able To View
 	- Team Lists (All Positions As Well For Top 17)